 Carlisle Bay is located in the more lush part of Antigua in the south, the area where the much coveted Antigua Black Pineapple grows.
 The resort is very happily situated between the ocean and the rainforest along a beautiful stretch of beach.
 Almost all the accommodation is on the beachfront so offers a lovely view of the beautiful Caribbean Sea.
 It's very easy to get around Carlisle Bay with everything within short walking distance.

 Alice Moseley (Staff)

-A firm favorite for our Scott Dunn guests.
+A firm favourite for our Scott Dunn guests.
 Perfect accommodation for both adults and families; contemporary and chic in style.
 The hotel is located on a wonderful stretch of beach and perfect for swimming in the bay.
-There is a watersports center offering sailing, paddle boarding and snorkeling.
-The snorkeling is best further out, round the headland rather than in the shallow waters.
+There is a watersports centre offering sailing, paddle boarding and snorkelling.
+The snorkelling is best further out, round the headland rather than in the shallow waters.

 Three restaurants to choose from; Indigo - the all day dining restaurant, East - the Asian restaurant and then a restaurant on the beach which is open at lunch for adults only offering freshly grilled fish and meat.